 Once the Nasdaq moved below its January low and the AD Volume Line was still above its January low, the possibility of a bullish divergence surfaced.
 This possibility served as an alert to watch for a potential bullish reversal in the Nasdaq because the AD Volume Line showed less selling pressure.
 Some other form of technical analysis is then needed to confirm the higher low in the AD Volume Line and signal an upturn.
 Normal chart analysis can be applied to the AD Volume Line.
 Notice how the AD Volume Line broke resistance a few days ahead of the Nasdaq.
 This breakout signaled a trend reversal in the AD Volume Line and the Nasdaq followed a few days later.

 Chart 3 shows a bearish divergence in the Nasdaq AD Volume Line in October 2007.
-The AD Volume Line peaked the second week of October, but the Nasdaq forged a higher high in late October.
+The AD Volume Line peaked in early October, but the Nasdaq forged a higher high in late October.
 The lower high in the AD Volume Line showed weakness in buying pressure as the Nasdaq moved to a new high for the move.
 Weak buying pressure gave way to increased selling pressure that pushed the Nasdaq lower in November.
 Notice that the AD Volume Line broke support a day before the Nasdaq broke its corresponding support level.

 The advance-decline volume statistics favor large-cap stocks over small-cap and mid-cap stocks.
-The Nasdaq trades some 2700 stocks every day - give or take a couple hundred.
-The NYSE trades over 3000 stocks per day.
-The vast majority of these stocks are small and mid size companies.
-Even though relatively few are large-caps, the largest companies account for the most volume.
-Large-caps such as Microsoft, Intel, Cisco, Comcast, Dell, Oracle, News Corp, Apple, Research in Motion, Ebay, Applied Materials, Adobe and Qualcom regularly appear on the most active list.
-Small stocks occasionally make it on the most active list, but volume is still dominated by large-caps.
-Microsoft averages over 70 million shares in volume per day.
-Imperial Sugar (IPSU), on the other hand, averages just over 100,000 shares in volume per day.
-An advance in Microsoft adds some 70 million shares to Net Advancing Volume.
-An advance in Imperial Sugar adds just 100,000 shares to Net Advancing Volume.
+Thousands of stocks trade on the Nasdaq and NYSE every day and the vast majority of these stocks are small and mid caps.
+Relatively few are large-caps.
+Despite fewer large-caps, the largest companies account for the most volume.
+Large-caps such as Microsoft, Intel, Cisco and Apple regularly appear on the most active list.
+Small stocks occasionally make it, but volume is still dominated by large-caps.
+Microsoft averages over 70 million shares per day.
+Imperial Sugar (IPSU), on the other hand, averages just over 100,000 shares per day.
+An advance in Microsoft adds some 70 million shares to Net Advancing Volume, while an advance in Imperial Sugar adds just 100,000 shares.
 It takes a lot of Imperial Sugars to make up for one Microsoft.
 The same logic is true for the NYSE.
 ExxonMobil (XOM) averages over 20 million shares volume per day, but Vector Group (VGR) averages around 300,000 shares volume per day.